 The more complicated the customer journey, the more data you need to map it out.
 The right mix of customer journey mapping (CJM) tools can give you data from multiple customer touchpoints and channels.

-3 types of customer journey mapping tools to create a better user experience
+3 types of customer journey mapping software to create a better user experience

 Here are three types of CJM tools that will give you the data you need: